History of WWE: Purchase by Vince McMahon Jr. (1979–1984)

-Golden Era (1982–1993)

-In 1982, McMahon purchased Capitol Sports, the parent company of the WWF, from his father and associates Gorilla Monsoon and Arnold Skaaland.

-Seeking to make the WWF the premier wrestling promotion in the world, he began an expansion process that fundamentally changed the industry.
-In an interview with Sports Illustrated, McMahon noted:

 Upon taking over the company, McMahon immediately worked to get WWF programming on syndicated television all across the United States.
 This angered other promoters and disrupted the well-established boundaries of the different wrestling promotions.
 In addition, the company used income generated by advertising, television deals, and tape sales to secure talent from rival promoters.

-Capitol Sports already controlled most of the northeastern territory, but the younger McMahon wanted the WWF to be a national wrestling promotion; something the NWA did not approve of.
-He shortly defected his promotion from the NWA, much like the American Wrestling Association, which controlled the U.S. Northern Midwest.
-To become a national promotion, the WWF would have to become bigger than AWA or any NWA promotion.
+Capitol Sports already controlled most of the northeastern territory, but the younger McMahon wanted the WWF to be a national wrestling promotion, something the NWA did not approve of.
+He withdrew his promotion from the NWA, much like the American Wrestling Association, which controlled the upper Midwest.
+To become a national promotion, the WWF would have to become bigger than the AWA or any NWA promotion.

+Golden Era (1984–1993)

 McMahon's vision for his promotion was starting to become possible when he signed AWA talent Hulk Hogan, who had achieved popularity outside of wrestling – notably for his appearance in Rocky III as Thunderlips.
 McMahon signed Rowdy Roddy Piper as Hogan's rival, and shortly afterward signed Jesse "The Body" Ventura.
 Other significant wrestlers who were part of the roster included: Big John Studd, André the Giant, Jimmy "Superfly" Snuka, "The Magnificent" Don Muraco, Junkyard Dog, "Mr. Wonderful" Paul Orndorff, Greg "The Hammer" Valentine, Ricky "The Dragon" Steamboat, and Nikolai Volkoff.
 In 1984, Hogan was pushed to main event status.
 He defeated WWF World Heavyweight Champion The Iron Sheik at Madison Square Garden on January 23, 1984, and thus evolved into one of the most recognizable and popular faces in professional wrestling.
+This event is often considered the start of WWF's Golden Era, or "Hulkamania".